realendie/ETools_By_Endie/README.md

 # ETools Youtube Downloader

-ETools YouTube Video Downloader is a simple YouTube video downloader using yt-dlp, for use by all python users and other digital creators.
+ETools YouTube Downloader is a simple YouTube video downloader using yt-dlp, for use by all python users and other digital creators.

 ## Authors